 Base models were trained end-to-end from random weights at $256^2$ pixels using an Adam optimizer with $l_r=1e$-$4$, discriminator $l_r=5e$-$5$, and batch size $32$ over $16$ GPUs for $20$ epochs.
 Adversarial training begins after one epoch.

 We trained three base models, one with and two without context $c$.
-To omit $c$, we remove the modulated merges (see \cref{fig:base_model}), which removes generally useful model capacity.
-As a second alternative, the base architecture is not changed, and the model is trained and tested with random $c$.
-We use this latter randomized approach for ablation.
-A third alternative, setting $c \leftarrow \mathrm{const}$, forces the backbones to handle both natural $m$ and unnatural $c$, and yields \mbox{unreliable performance.}
+To omit $c$, we removed the modulated merges (\cref{fig:base_model}), which decreases model capacity.
+As a second option, we left the model unchanged, and trained/tested with random $c$.
+We used this second approach for ablation.